Storware/vprotect-manual/deployment/installation-with-rpms.md

    firewall-cmd --list-all
    ```

-   **or** if you prefer to have vProtect console running on default HTTPS port \(443\), there is a script in `/opt/vprotect/scripts` directory to setup forwarding from port 443 to 8181 for you:
+   **or** if you prefer to have vProtect web console running on default HTTPS port \(443\), there is a script in `/opt/vprotect/scripts` directory to setup forwarding from port 443 to 8181 for you:

    ```text
    cd /opt/vprotect/scripts